Tawa College Tawa College

 Recommended Prior Learning

-8 credits or more credits at Level 2 or higher in any one of the following subjects: English, History, Geography, Classics, Legal Studies.
+This is a written academic subject, 8 credits or more credits at Level 2 or higher in any one of the following subjects: English, History, Geography, Classics, Legal Studies will be beneficial.

 Legal Studies 301

 Legal Studies is a blend of law, history, politics, international relations and sociology.
 It is a social sciences course designed to make students more aware of the world around them from a legal perspective.
-Students will gain an understanding of the Law in NZ as it relates to them.
-Topics include: systems of justice, international relations - Pitcairn Islands Trials, social action, and criminology.
+Students will gain an understanding of the Law in NZ as it relates to them and international law as it affects us.
+Topics include: systems of justice, international law, Social Action, and law change.
 Students will participate in a range of practical activities including mock trials and debates.

 UE Approved Subject